kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Visualizing Embedding Space

-Imagine a 3D map.
+Imagine a 3D map
-Each word is a dot.
+Each word is a dot
-Distance = difference in meaning.
+Distance = difference in meaning
-Nearby dots = similar context.
+Nearby dots = similar context
 Opposite sides = different topics

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.